EMPAT94/empat94.github.io/_gs/tutorial.md

 I cast the spell.
 One mana point down.
 I didn't see the window prompting for the password.
 Another second down, another mana point gone.

 'What is this?
 A background job?
 I see.
 Since the system is unable to determine how many resources this spell will consume, it is taking it in as it requires.
 But this won't do.
 I'm checking for the same thing over and over again.
 Also, I will be down to zero in fifteen minutes at this rate!
-And if I add checks for all combinations, god knows how long it will take', as I fretted over the issue, another idea popped into my mind.
+And if I add checks for all combinations, god knows how long it will take,' as I fretted over the issue, another idea popped into my mind.
 'What if...?'

 ```sh
 test = (i = 0; while (i <= 255) (str = getChar[i++]; echo "$str $(time)" >> testFile; echo $str | sudo -S echo $str "worked!" ))